bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-overview.md

 <!-- theme:  -->

 ### Note
-> - To display a widget on the storefront, a placement must be created.
+> - To display a widget on the storefront, you must create a placement.
 > - A region can contain multiple placements with widgets.

 </div>